-2024-11 | 04 | F.01U.378.914

-For hierarchy panel UGM-2040 change in the QoS/Priorität -> Global menu the settings of the drop-down list field under Trusted Mode to trustIpDscp.
-Click on Write.
+Notice!
 The settings in the individual menu items in the switch configuration take effect after clicking on Write.
 The settings are only saved permanently, i.e. so that they are retained even after the device is restarted, if under Basic Settings -> Load/Save in the Save field you select the item On the device and click on the Save button.

-12.3.6 Activating IGMP snooping

-To prevent sending EN 54-2 relevant multicast traffic to other systems connected to the Ethernet Switch (Voice Alarm System integrated in Ethernet panel network, Remote Connect) activate IGMP snooping.

-On the IGMP configuration page of the Ethernet Switch select the following options:

-- 1. Switch on the IGMP snooping operation. - 2.
-Activate the IGMP Querier. - 3.
-Configure the transmission interval, in which the RSR20 sends IGMP query packets (e.g. 4 seconds). - 4.
-Configure the time within multicast group members are supposed to respond to IGMP queries (e.g. 3 seconds). - 5.
-Select Discard for packets with unknown multicast addresses. - 6.
-Select Send to Query and registered Ports for packets with known multicast addresses. - 7.
+QoS priority, only for UGM-2040 If you use the switches for communication between FPA networks and the UGM-2040, then the QoS priority must be set in the switches of the UGM.
+In the QoS/Priorität -> Global menu, change the settings of the drop-down list field under Trusted Mode to trustlpDscp.
+Click on Write .
+Notice!
+The settings in the individual menu items in the switch configuration take effect after clicking on Write.
+The settings are only saved permanently, i.e. so that they are retained even after the device is restarted, if under Basic Settings -> Load/Save in the Save field you select the item On the device and click on the Save button.
+Activating IGMP snooping To prevent sending EN 54-2 relevant multicast traffic to other systems connected to the Ethernet Switch (Praesideo/PAVIRO, Remote Connect) activate IGMP snooping.
+On the IGMP configuration page of the Ethernet Switch select the following options: Switch on the IGMP snooping operation.
+Activate the IGMP Querier.
+Configure the transmission interval, in which the RSR20 sends IGMP query packets (e.g. 4 seconds).
+Configure the time within multicast group members are supposed to respond to IGMP queries (e.g. 3 seconds).
+Select Discard for packets with unknown multicast addresses.
+Select Send to Query and registered Ports for packets with known multicast addresses.
 Enable IGMP only for ports where other systems connected to the switch are connected.
 Disable the Static Query Port option for all ports.

-12.4 CAN network

-Networking and interfaces

-The panel controller has

-- two CAN interfaces (CAN1/CAN2) for networking (loop or stub topology)

-- two signal inputs (IN1/IN2)

-- two Ethernet interfaces

-- USB interface
+CAN network Networking and interfaces The panel controller has two CAN interfaces (CAN1/CAN2) for networking (loop or stub topology) two signal inputs (IN1/IN2) two Ethernet interfaces USB interface Depending on panel controller type: two more Ethernet interfaces RS232 interface Note the maximum cable length of 3 m for connection to the USB interface or 2 m for connection to the RS232 interface.
+Addressing and settings in the network